treeverse/lakeFS/docs/reference/database-migration.md

 ### Optimistic Locking with KV

 One important key difference between SQL databases and Key Value Store is the ability to lock resources.
 While this is a common practice with relational databases, Key Value stores lack this ability.
-Let us take a look at a common lakeFS flow, a `Commit`.
-During this flow, several ref store operations are performed:
+Let us take a look at a common lakeFS flow, `Commit`, during this flow several ref store operations are performed:
 * All relevant (`Branch` correlated) uncommitted objects are collected and marked as committed
 * A new `Commit` object is created
 * The relevant `Branch` is updated to point to the new commit